dtrenz/BugShaker/README.md

-**NOTE:** There is a known issue with using a mail compose view controller in a simulator which causes some simulators simulator to crash.
+**NOTE:** There is a known issue with using a mail compose view controller in a simulator which causes some simulators to crash.
 You will need to run the example on a device to test out the full report compose view functionality.

 ## Installation